delegateas/DataModelViewer/README.md

 ```

 # Setting in pipeline
 The pipeline expects a variable group called `DataModel`.
-It must have the following variables
+It must have the following variables.
+The app user only requires the `Environment Maker` security role.

 * AzureClientId: Client id for an Azure App Registration with access to the Dataverse Environment.
 * AzureClientSecret: Client Secret for the above.